AbdelrhmanEzzat/GCP-O231-FinalProject/README.md

    - Navigate to the `terraform/` directory.
    - Modify `variables.tf` file with appropriate values.
    - Run `terraform init` to initialize the Terraform configuration.
-   - Run `terraform apply` to create the infrastructure components.
+   - Run `terraform apply -var-file tf-dev.tfvars -lock=false` to create the infrastructure components.

 3. **MongoDB Replicaset Deployment:**
    - Follow the MongoDB deployment instructions provided in the `mongo/` directory.